-SCA exists for the purpose of creating value for the company’s shareholders, increasing the standard of living and quality of life of its employees and otherwise contributing to the economic, environmental and social well-being of customers, suppliers and the nations in which the company transacts business.
-SCA places strong emphasis on renewable and recyclable raw materials and strives to offer environmentally sound products and services.
+Essity exists for the purpose of creating value for the company’s shareholders, increasing the standard of living and quality of life of its employees and otherwise contributing to the economic, environmental and social well-being of customers, suppliers and the nations in which the company transacts business.
+Essity places strong emphasis on renewable and recyclable raw materials and strives to offer environmentally sound products and services.
 These must be capable of meeting customer and consumer needs with respect to functionality, economy, safety and environmental impact.
 Policy statements:

 The life cycle of our products

 Times have changed and we’ve progressed in the way we think about our products and how they’re produced.
 To take a truly comprehensive view of a product, it’s necessary to take into consideration all the various stages of a product’s life cycle.
 This means we gather data from the very beginning of extraction of natural resources (e.g. oil, mining, forestry) and then include all the other factors of the product’s life cycle: its production; manufacturing; transport; use by the consumer; and disposal.
 By taking this comprehensive view, often called ‘from cradle-to-grave’, we avoid shifting the environmental burden from one part of the life cycle to another.